 What is the process to become a Permitted User?

-1.)
-Read and complete the User Guidelines and Application(PDF, 351KB).
+- Read and complete the User Guidelines and Application(PDF, 503KB).
 Submit your application via:

-2.)
-Submit a $50.00 check or money order payable (cash is not accepted) to the City of Palo Alto to the RWQCP Water Quality Administration Building located at 2501 Embarcadero Way, Palo Alto, CA 94303.
+- Submit a $50.00 check or money order payable (cash is not accepted) to the City of Palo Alto.
+Checks can be mailed to 2501 Embarcadero Way, Palo Alto, CA 94303 with Attn.
+Recycled Water.
+For faster processing, submit the check to the dropbox located near the southern entrance of 1900 Embarcadero Way, Palo Alto, CA, 94303 (see location below).
 Applications will not be processed until payment is received.
-Upon receiving the complete application and payment, RWQCP staff will review the application for completeness and proper use of recycled water
+Upon receiving the complete application and payment, RWQCP staff will review the application for completeness and proper use of recycled water.

 How can I receive recycled water if I am not a Permitted User?